ninasiam/Pywikibot_tests/README.md

   - Append new lines of text at the end of the page and save it.

-The output is appended to a log.txt file.
+The output is appended to the log.txt file.